project-fika/Fika-Documentation/README.md

 Fika is localized by the community at [Crowdin](https://crowdin.com/project/project-fika).
 Feel free to help us translate it into any available languages!

+> [!NOTE]
-⚠️ All translations are from community members, if you find any incorrect/offensive/vulgar translations, let us know
+> All translations are from community members, if you find any incorrect/offensive/vulgar translations, let us know

 ## Prerequisites